xiecong/Simple-Implementation-of-ML-Algorithms/README.md

 # Simple-Implementation-of-ML-Algorithms
 ### My simplest implementations of common ML algorithms from scratch.
-* Most commonly used algorithms in Deep Learning, Ensemble Learning, Reinforcement Learning, Optimization Algorithms, Swarm Intelligence Algorithm, and other basic ML algorithms (see below list for more details).
+* Most commonly used algorithms including Regressions, Bayes Models, Deep Learning, Ensemble Learning, Reinforcement Learning, Optimization Algorithms, Swarm Intelligence Algorithm, Heuristic Search, Markov Model, and other basic ML algorithms (see below list for more details).
 * For an easy understanding, most of the codes implements only minimal version of the algorithm.
 * The implementation uses only numpy.
 * Most algorithms are within 100 lines of codes.